You haven’t seen the South until you’ve seen Lawrence.

 For one final, spectacular treat, visit the Curio Bay Petrified Forest [35.2 km, 44 min drive].
 The fossilized trees you’ll see at this World Heritage Site were alive around 170m years ago when New Zealand was part of the Gondwana super continent.
 It’s thought massive sheet floods of volcanic debris destroyed the forest and in the millions of years since, deeply sediment buried sediment has turned the wood to rock.
 The forest is best viewed at low tide.

-For specialist eco tours which will take you to seriously secret spots and hidden highlights, contact Lyndon and Gill at Catlins Scenic and Wildlife tours.
-They’re the only people to have an official DoC license to operate.
+For specialist eco tours which will take you to seriously secret spots and hidden highlights, contact Lyndon and Gill at Catlins Tours.
+They’re the only people to have an official DOC license to operate.

 Whistling Frog Resort

 Slope Point Accommodation

 Curio Bay Accommodation